 IV.
 Healthy intestines and better mood.
-Serotonin, our “happiness hormone” 80% is produced in our intestines.
+Serotonin, our “happy hormone” 80% is produced in our gut.
 So healthy intestines are not unbreakable in reducing menopausal symptoms.
-Do you have healthy intestines?
-Do the quiz.
+Do you have a healthy gut? do the quiz.

 Reduce menopausal symptoms with nutritional supplements